codegtd/spring-webflux-replicaset/README.md

          1. It is mandatory, exclude this env-file from VCS (git.ignore)
          2. The content (ex. password) will be visible in containers because env_variables (docker inspect container) allow that;
-      2. How to solve?: Docker-Secrets:
+   2. How to solve it?: Docker-Secrets:
       1. It will hide this sensitive content, make this content hidden in docker-inspect;
       2. It will substitute the env_vars content for the "path of the secrets", not the content of it, HOWEVER, using it.
          1. The env-var in compose must have the suffix _FILE
+3. Secrets Storage
+   1. Default-Storage Folder:
+      1. '/run/secrets', of course, inside the service/worker is using them
+   2. Custom Target Folder:
+      1. xxxx
+   3. Each SECRET own its file, in the Storage-Folder
+   4. Deletion/removing forbidden:
+      1. [" After you create a secret,you cannot remove a secret that a service is using.
+However, you can grant or revoke a running service's access to secrets using docker service update ."](https://docs.docker.com/engine/swarm/secrets/#advanced-example-use-secrets-with-a-wordpress-service)
-3. Sources:
+4. Sources:
    1. [secrets-with-docker-compose](https://www.rockyourcode.com/using-docker-secrets-with-docker-compose/)
    2. [secrets-during-development](https://blog.mikesir87.io/2017/05/using-docker-secrets-during-development/)
    3. [docker-secrets](https://docs.docker.com/engine/swarm/secrets/#use-secrets-in-compose)